c-amie/analog-ce/README.md

 # analog-ce
 Analog CE

-This is the official GIT repository for the Analog CE maintenance project of Steven Turner's Analog log-file parser project.
+This is the official GIT repository for the Analog CE maintenance project of Stephen Turner's Analog log-file parser project.

 # Binary / Executable Downloads